Wood Drill Bits: Choosing the Right Bit for the Job

 Limitations

-Power drill use requires speed control—self-feeding can be aggressive.
-Backing out can be difficult if chips pack the flutes.
+Power drill use requires good speed control — the self-feeding can be aggressive and grab if you’re not ready.
+Backing out can be difficult when chips pack into the flutes.
 Generally overkill for shallow holes in furniture work.

 Countersink Bits